Nytrock/MyProjects/README.md

 # Introduction
 For the normal recording of all my progress in the development of various projects and the growth of me as a programmer, this repository was created.
 It contains brief information and links to the repositories of all projects that I have ever done.
-All projects are arranged in chronological order relative to the start of work on them, this repository will be updated periodically.
+All projects are divided into categories and arranged in chronological order relative to the start of work on them, this repository will be updated periodically.
+I also have repositories with lists of [books read](https://github.com/Nytrock/Books) and [courses taken](https://github.com/Nytrock/Courses).

 # An example of a project description
 ## Project name (link to the project repository)